 where $\phi_{e_1}(e_2)$ is a function that computes the labeling probability of $e_1$.
 If $e_1$ is labeled as $e_2$, the labeling distribution $\phi_{e_1}$ has all of its mass concentrated on $e_2$, i.e., $\phi_{e_1}(e_2)=1$.
 If $e_1$ is unlabeled, $\phi_{e_1}$ is a uniform distribution; $\pi$ is the classifier that predicts the aligned entity from $\mathcal{E}_2$ given $e_1\in\mathcal{E}_1$.

 The overall objective function of BootEA $\mathcal{L}=\mathcal{L}_e+\beta_2 \mathcal{L}_a$, where $\beta_2$ is a balancing hyperparameter.

 \textbf{\underline{NAEA}}~\citep{NAEA2019} also formulates EA as a one-to-one classification problem but combines the translation-based and the GAT-based paradigms.
 Specifically, NAEA embeds \emph{neighbor-level information} in addition to \emph{relation-level information}.
-The relation-level information is embedded using TransE, which is translation-based.
-The neighbor-level information is embedded by aggregating the embeddings of the neighborhood with the attention mechanism, which is GAT based.
-The embedding method is described in the GAT part of Section~\ref{sec:gnn-embedding}.
-Denote the neighbor-level representation of an entity $e$ and the neighbor-level representation of a relation predicate $r$ as $\operatorname{Ne}(e)$ and $\operatorname{Nr}(r)$, respectively.
-Then the triple score function for the neighbor-level embedding is $f_\text{triple}(h,r,t) = \|\operatorname{Ne}(h) + \operatorname{Nr}(r) - \operatorname{Ne}(t)\|$.
+The neighbor-level information is embedded by aggregating the embeddings of the neighborhood with the attention mechanism { {as described in the GAT part of Section~\ref{sec:gnn-embedding}.}} Denote the neighbor-level representation of an entity $e$ and the neighbor-level representation of a relation predicate $r$ as $\operatorname{Ne}(e)$ and $\operatorname{Nr}(r)$, respectively.
+Then, {based {on the ``translation" idea, }} the triple score function for the neighbor-level embedding is $f_\text{triple}(h,r,t) = \|\operatorname{Ne}(h) + \operatorname{Nr}(r) - \operatorname{Ne}(t)\|$.
 NAEA also uses the limit-based loss trick \citep{limit-loss2017} and gets the following loss function for the neighbor-level embedding.